ryashpal/ehr-int-tutorial/docs/source/pathogene_on_fhir.rst

 The root tag for this functionality is ``run_config_remap_to_fhir`` in the configuration file.

 There can be multiple configuration blocks under the parent tag.
-An example of a configuration block for migrating REMAP file is given below;
+An outline of a configuration block for migrating REMAP file is given below;

 .. code-block:: json